mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 <!-- Instrumental agency is relevant here to help examine and the work of learning designers to remove  barriers, Transformational and authorial agency serves to explore the potential for learners to address and overcome tensions and conflicts in their own way. -->
 <!-- (Relational agency?) -->

+### Applying 3GAT via formative interventions

+The term formative intervention (FI) has its roots in  Cole and Engeström's exploration of two models of CHAT based interventionist research [@valsiner_cultural-historical_2007].
+While both interventions, namely Change Laboratory (from Helsinki school) and 5th Dimension (Cole's intervention carried out in partnership with wider sociocultural researchers), were designed to align with principles of AT, and termed formative interventions in early publications, it is Engeström who has used the term most consistently and who has defended against it being used more flexibly [@engestrom_methodological_2014].
+In this section I explore the Helsinki school's narrower interpretation of formative interventions as an application of 3GAT theory.
+In the following section I turn to wider applications of interventionist approaches.

+A model of formative intervention that has been addressed by much research is Engeström's implementation of expansive learning in workplace environments, a set of processes applied in a workplace setting called Change Laboratory (CL) [@engestrom_putting_2007].

+The CL processes suits a formal workplace where there are existing concepts of Community and Division of Labour and Norms that have resulted in contradictions to be explored and resolved.

+Formative interventions have taken other forms that have been used or endorsed by Engeström's team in Helsinki in the CRADLE project [@engestrom_expansive_2022].
+Another form of FI relevant to this study is that of the Learning Lab which is represented above in Fig.3.x  [@cakir_contradictions_2022; @bal2011culturally]

+Learning Lab takes place in

+MOVE LATER?
+A key (concluding) text here is Cole and Engeström's exploration of two models of formative interventions, namely Change Laboratory and 5th Dimension, designed to align with principles of AT [@valsiner_cultural-historical_2007].
+The final section concludes that while the methodology aligns with key principles of AT, there are practical changes in aligning with perceived rigour of social science given the changing environmental factors and lack of standardised tests.
+It also notes issues of financing such lengthy and repeated interventions in the experimental process and the challenge the status quo, and thus those that might fund such research, by developing the agency of workers and learners.

+By way of comparison.
+Cole's strand of CHAT interventions, being more focused on school related interventions, has remained open to some of the innovations and strands of DBR.

+The focus there, as with Cole's work is on the emergence of culture, tracing the historicity of it, and on equity in the process.

 ## Other strands of research based on activity theory